Automated testing flow (pipelines)

 This plugin lets you:

-Run Jenkins jobs specifically designed to run UFT, StormRunner Functional, or Performance Center tests.
+Run Jenkins jobs specifically designed to run automation tests, such as UFT or LoadRunner Enterprise tests.

 Prepare the test run results as required by ALM Octane.